Covid-19 pandemic in pictures: updated graphs that matter to South Africans - BizNews.com

 Brazil and Colombia showing signs of growth slowing, SA could be starting to as well.

-The Western Cape’s Covid-19 case load slowing as Gauteng and the Eastern Cape show faster growth.
+The Western Cape’s case load slowing as Gauteng and the Eastern Cape show faster growth.

-The Western Cape’s Covid-19 infection rate exceeds that of all the European countries.
+The Western Cape’s infection rate exceeds that of all the European countries.

 Rates of infection, and death rates vary widely throughout Africa.

-New Zealand is back to several new cases a day, and rates increasing in Australia.
+New Zealand having a dribble of new cases among arrivals, Australia seeing a worrying increase.

-The downward drift in new Covid-19 cases has largely halted in Europe, several countries showing increases.
+The downward drift in new cases has largely halted in Europe, several countries showing increases.

 Russia has the greatest number of cases, and France has the worst death rate.